 Penwood: "Sir Integra, you and your man will return to Hellsing Headquarters as quickly as is possible.
 There are duties you are honour-bound to perform.
 Go, and see to your sworn obligations.
 I must stay and perform mine." continued I am the commanding officer here.
 This is my facility.
 I cannot abandon my post.
 I know that I'm not a strong man; I've always been nervous.
 Even I'm not entirely sure how a man like me ended up in such a position of authority.
 No, that's not true.
 I was born with a title and money, my authority was expected, and my position handed to me by obligation.
 So, given that, the least I can do is perform the responsibilities I was handed.
 Now... off with you, Sir Integra, there are evils moving against us that only you— only Hellsing— can face.

 It gets turned right around on Penwood when he orders all of his men to flee, telling them that he can operate the command centre by himself.
-They politely refuse, telling him that everyone knows that he doesn't know how to use any of the equipment and they respectfully ask him not to get in the way.
+They laugh at his order, telling him that everyone knows that he doesn't know how to use any of the equipment and they respectfully ask him not to get in the way.
 He's useless— he knows it, they know it— but they have the utmost respect for him anyway because he refused to flee.

 Pip Bernadotte's request to Seras after their kiss.